BlueBubbleWei/SDCND/Term1-P4-Advanced-Lane-Lines/Project4_Advance_Lane_Lines_writeup_report.md

 * STEP6.
 Determine curvature of the lane and vehicle position with respect to center.
 * STEP7.
 Warp the detected lane boundaries back onto the original image.
 * STEP8.
 Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+The Goal of this Project is to find the Lane Lines using advanced methodology on the provided video clipping.

+### Navigating this directory
+* Project pipelines are in [Project4_Advance-Lane-Lines.ipynb](https://github.com/deepak-mane/SDCND/blob/master/Term1-P4-Advanced-Lane-Lines/Project4_Advance_Lane_Lines.ipynb).
+* The images for camera calibration are stored in the folder called [camera_cal](https://github.com/deepak-mane/SDCND/blob/master/Term1-P4-Advanced-Lane-Lines/camera_cal).
+* The images in [test_images](https://github.com/deepak-mane/SDCND/blob/master/Term1-P4-Advanced-Lane-Lines/test_images) are for testing your pipeline on single frames.
+* The images in [output_images](https://github.com/deepak-mane/SDCND/blob/master/Term1-P4-Advanced-Lane-Lines/output_images) are from Output from each stage of Pipeline.

+---
+## Rubric Points
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

+### [ 1.]
+Required Files

+* Are all required files submitted?

+SPECIFICATION :  My project includes the following files:
+* model.py :- This is the script created to train the model
+* drive.py :- This script is as used without any changes for dri

+## Project Outline:
+The code for each step is in the correspondingly named section of `./Project4_Advance-Lane-Lines.ipynb`.

 ## I. Camera Calibration